rgambee/self-correction-reproduction/README.md

     output is an important ongoing effort within the field, advances need to be balanced against capabilities in order to be widely adopted.
 A model which always replies to any prompt with "abc" would score very favorably according to the metrics above.
 But it would be entirely useless.
-While I'd argue that the field should devote many more resources to alignment and safety research than it does today, it would also be unwise to neglect capabilities completely.
+While I would argue that the field should devote many more resources to alignment and safety research than it does today, it would also be unwise to neglect capabilities completely.
 1. Experiment with other prompt styles.
 Prompt engineering is a active sub-field which is frequently uncovering new and often surprising